armbian/documentation/docs/Community_IRC.md

 ## 👮 Services

-Besides the services offered by Libera (like Nickserv or Chanserv) Armbian has set up some own services.
+Besides the services offered by IRC (like Nickserv or Chanserv) Armbian has set up some own services (on Libera only).

 **`ArmbianGithub`**